ClojureBridge/organizing/Workshop-tasks.md

 ### <a name="setup"/> Set up: welcome desk, presentation space, classrooms, & food
 * Figure out where you're going to send people who show up without an Installfest Success Sticker so that a volunteer can check their install.
 * Make sure you know how to turn on the projector for the opening presentation
-* Use the Bridge Troll class arrangements to figure out how many class spaces you need and double check that the classrooms/conference rooms have the necessary projectors or monitors & corresponding cords
+* Figure out how many class spaces you need and double check that the classrooms/conference rooms have the necessary projectors or monitors & corresponding cords
 * Helpful signs
   * Wifi Code & Social Hashtag - #RailsBridge
   * Directions to the bathrooms